emicklei/gws/README.md

 ## features

-- retrieve list of users
+- list of users
-- show details of user
+- details of a user
-- retrieve membership of a user
+- membership of a user
-- retrieve list of groups
+- list of groups
-- retrieve members of a group
+- members of a group
-- show details of group
+- details of a group
-- retrieve list of roles
+- list of roles
+- user assignments of a role

-- any command can produce JSON format using `-json` at the end of the command
+Any command can produce JSON format using `-json` at the end of the command.

 ## examples